-[&]quot;Whoever embezzles, steals, purloins, or knowingly converts to his use or the use of another, or without authority, sells, conveys or disposes of any record, voucher, money, or thing of value of the United States or of any department or agency thereof, or any property made or being made under contract for the United States or any department or agency thereof; or of value to the Government.
-Section 641 also makes it a crime to receive, conceal, or retain Government property with the intent to convert it to her use or gain, knowing it to have been embezzled, stolen, purloined or converted.
+Under Title 18, United States Code, § 641, it is a crime for a person to willfully and knowingly embezzle, steal, purloin, or convert into her own use any government record or thing of value to the Government.
+Section 641 also makes it a crime to receive, conceal, or retain government property with the intent to convert it to her use or gain, knowing it to have been embezzled, stolen, purloined or converted.
 The offense is a felony if the value of the aggregate material exceeds \$1,000, punishable by fine of up to \$250,000, imprisonment not more than ten years, or both.
-Our analysis focuses on knowing conversion in the first paragraph of Section 641.
+Our analysis focuses on knowing conversion in the first paragraph of § 641.